iluwatar/java-design-patterns/data-mapper/README.md

 ---

 ## Intent
-A layer of mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself
+A layer of Mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself

 ## Class diagram
 ![alt text](./etc/data-mapper.png "Data Mapper")